-Note that there are subjects whose results are greater than 95% and ones whose results less than 85%.
-This phenomenon is partly due to the diversity of subjects and qualities of experiments-some claimed that they were totally touched by stimuli while some others said they experienced only little emotions.
+The subjects whose results are greater than 95% and ones whose results less than 85% point to the diversity of subjects and quality of experiments-some claimed that they were emotional arosed by the stimuli while others said they experienced little emotion.

-The average optimal frequency bands are 43.5-68.5 Hz and 63.5-94.5 Hz for 3s- and 1s-trials, respectively.
+The average optimal frequency bands are 43.5-68.5 Hz for 3s- and 63.5-94.5 Hz for 1s-trials.
 Most bands are in the gamma band.
 The result confirms that GBA is related to the emotions of happiness and sadness.

-Comparing the results of 3s- and 1s-trials, one can note that using short length trials does not reduce the classification accuracy much, but even causes improvement for several subjects.
-That means 1s length EEG signals are enough to classify emotions.
+When comparing the results of 3s- and 1s-trials, it is interesting to see that using short length trials does not reduce the classification accuracy by much, and even induces improvement for several subjects.
+This means that 1s EEG signals are enough to classify emotions.